Hopasaurus/frc-response/app/part3/readme.md

 ## Questions on this:

-- "Total number of transactions" there are Stripe transactions, is this the thing being asked for or is transactions being used as another word for charge.
+- "Total number of transactions" there are Stripe transactions, is this the thing being asked for? (or is transactions being used as another word for charge.)
 - It looks like a "connected account" (stripe term) has a default_currency.
-  Should the service filter by `on_behalf_of` and then check the currency for each charge and then convert it to the default currency?
+  Should the service be given an id for a connected acount, filter by `on_behalf_of` and then check the currency for each charge and then convert it to the default currency?

 For the initial iteration I took the simpler route of summarizing using the data available in the charge and transaction Stripe apis.
 This provides a good base to work from, the next step would be to discuss this with the client to see if this is the intention and as clarifying questions.